 All photos by Michel Huneault / Cosmos / Polaris

-The date was July 10 and I had arrived in Mégantic four days earlier, just a few hours after an unattended cargo train filled with almost 8 million litres of crude oil derailed and exploded, creating a blast radius of one kilometre in the heart of this small 6000 person town.
-47 people were killed.
+The date was July 10 and I had arrived in Mégantic four days earlier, just a few hours after an unattended cargo train filled with almost 8 million litres of crude oil derailed and exploded, creating a blast radius of two miles in the heart of this small 6000-person town.
+Forty-seven people were killed.
 A devastating ratio when you think about it—that’s one out of every 128 residents dead in a single night, making it Canada’s deadliest train disaster in almost 150 years.

 Over a period of three months I visited Mégantic six more times.
 I spent the bulk of my nights documenting the calm eeriness of a community for whom everything changed one night at 1:15 AM.
 As weeks passed, locals quickly began to recognize me in the streets, many of them sharing their trauma while also discussing how the situation evolved for them throughout the summer.

 During my time in Mégantic I came to realize two things.
 First, the total number of people killed represent much more than its straightforward sum.
 In a small, close-knit community like Mégantic, a person is at once somebody’s sibling, the coach of a school sports team, the client you do accounting for, the former lover of a few others.
 When multiplied as such, the victims form a thick constellation of multiple mourning, rapidly overshadowing the whole community.

 The other thing I learned is that everyone has a different story of survival, and his or her own way of coping (or not) with a confusing array of feelings and emotions evolving through time: incredulity, closeness with strangers, sadness, rage, resignation, hope and, sometimes, indifference.
 Understanding the depth of the incident starts with these personal experiences.